 11. Be Realistic and Keep Things Simple

-Let your catering budget break-down dictate your guest count limit, rather than using your ‘feelings’ to say how many people you want to have at your wedding.
+Let your catering budget break-down dictate your guest count limit, rather than using your ‘feelings’ to say speculate the number of people you want to have at your wedding.

 12. Save time where you can – because you don’t have much time.